payabvashlab/SlicerDeid/README.md

-# Main Algorithm:
-- Step 1: Reading the DICOM file
+# Axial head CT detection and de-identification algorithm:

+In addition to removing PHI and PII, the head CT de-identification tool detects and excludes DICOM images from other imaging modalities or body regions based on the information in file meta-data, restricting the output to axial head CT series only.
+This reduces the risk of inadvertently transferring unrelated medical images and minimizes the computational resources required for data transfer and storage.

+Using the following steps, the application ensures that only axial head CT DICOM images are processed and saved; and any DICOM files from other modalities (e.g., MRI, PET, X-ray) or body parts (e.g., neck, abdomen) are excluded.

-- Step 2: Check DICOM file: modality("ct" or "computedtomography" or "ctprotocal") + ImageType ("original" and "primary" and "axial") + (StudyDescription or SeriesDescription or BodyPartEx-amined or FilterType ("head" or "brain" or "skull”))
+- Step 1: Check the DICOM file header meta-data to ensure that (1) modality is "ct" or "computedtomography" or "ctprotocal" AND (2) the ImageType is "original" and "primary" and "axial"; AND (3) the StudyDescription or SeriesDescription or BodyPartExamined or FilterType is "head" or "brain" or "skull”.

-- Step 3: Remove Identifiable Metadata Tags
-List of all tags we check and remove:
-<a href="https://github.com/payabvashlab/SlicerDeid/blob/main/documents/dicomTags.pdf"> DICOM header removal.pdf </a>
-Every DICOM tag listed in the Tables need to be replaced by "anonymous" - except patient name use "Processed for anonymization"

-- Step 4: Blurring Facial Features with Morphology-Based Image Processing The kernel size of 20 pixels determines how much fat is removed
+- Step 2: Remove PHI/PII from the DICOM file metadata by identifying the tags listed in the *DICOM header removal* PDF file (<a href="https://github.com/payabvashlab/SlicerDeid/blob/main/documents/dicomTags.pdf"> DICOM header removal.pdf </a>) and replacing them with the string “anonymous.”
+The patient name is replaced with “Processed for anonymization”.

+- Step 3: Blurring of facial features using morphology-based image processing.
+We will identify the skin–air interface based on air-level (-1000) Hounsfield Unit attenuation in CT scan.
+Superficial subcutaneous fat tissue is then removed using a kernel size of 20 voxels to prevent facial feature recognition in 3D reconstructions of the scan.

-# Install Slicer module
+# Installing the Slicer module
 1. Drag and drop a folder "deidXXX" to the Slicer application window.

 2. Select "Add Python scripted modules to the application" in the popup window, and click OK.